thehackerwithin/berkeley/_posts/2015-05-13-tech-for-teaching.markdown

 ## How to use (how not to use) the IPython notebook for teaching

-I am teaching on a course called [practical neuroimaging](http://practical-neuroimaging.github.io) at UCB.
+I am teaching a course called [practical neuroimaging](http://practical-neuroimaging.github.io) at UCB.

 The course is half-flipped, in that the students do 30 minutes of reading